osherjacobs/LabWork_Findings/vector8_asr_bypass.md

 ## Observations

 Both remote and local execution contexts bypass ASR rule `9e6c4e1f` without triggering any telemetry.
-The bypass does not appear to be execution-context dependent.
+The bypass does not appear to be execution-context dependent — suggesting the rule logic is not parent-process aware in a way that would differentiate these scenarios.

 This is a single test against a single technique in a controlled lab environment.
 No conclusions are drawn about the general effectiveness of ASR rules or Defender.

 The finding is narrow: this specific technique, in this configuration, at this patch level, produced no ASR telemetry and was not blocked in either execution context.

 Whether this reflects a gap in rule coverage, a detection logic limitation, or a configuration dependency is not yet determined.
 Further research is indicated.

+## Detection Indicators for Defenders

+ASR and standard Defender signatures failed to detect this technique.
+Defenders should consider behavioral indicators:

+- **Sysmon EID 10** — Process access events where TargetImage is lsass.exe and GrantedAccess includes 0x1410 or 0x1010, particularly where the call stack origin is unexpected or unknown.
+- **Network anomaly** — Any process communicating over non-standard ports with an unusually high data-to-time ratio. ~60MB transmitted in under 200ms is a clear outlier worth flagging regardless of destination.
+- **NtReadVirtualMemory call patterns** — ETW-based telemetry targeting direct NTAPI calls to LSASS address space, pre-correlated with network egress events in the same process lifetime.

+Pre-correlated detection across process access, memory read, and network egress is required.
+In most environments that correlation does not happen within the sub-second window this technique operates in.

 ## Credential Guard Note